 If so, you’re in good company.

-With Black women and men going natural more than ever, and purchasing nine times more beauty and grooming products than any other ethnic group, you'd think we'd be running the Black hair product industry...
+With Black women and men going natural more than ever, and purchasing nine times more beauty and grooming products than any other ethnic group, everything from silk press straightening irons to curl cream, you'd think we'd be running the Black hair product industry...

 ...Not yet, though...